thelaycon/webkage/README.md

 ## Session and Cookies

-Webkage has no provision for File or Database based sessions.
+Webkage has no provision for File or Database based sions.
 It's solely a client-based one.
 All Cookies are HttpOnly by default.

 **Setting Cookies' value**